Bentornato papà

-Bentornato papà is a 2021 Italian drama directed by Domenico Fortunato.
+Bentornato papà is a 2021 Italian drama film directed by Domenico Fortunato.

 Plot

 After attending an important job interview in Rome, Franco comes back home with his son Andrea, who lives in the Capital trying to become a successful musician.
 In Puglia, where they live, his wife Anna and his daughter Alessandra wait for him.
 Sadly, just after getting the prestigious role he applied for, Franco has a stroke: such a tragic event disrupts Franco's and his family's lives, but it becomes a moment of personal growth at the same time.